materiaraiding/materiaraiding-old/_ultimate/fru.md

 Once a tether goes off on each side, the tethered players should swap positions.

-{% include raidplan.html title="P1 - Tethers 2 East/West" link="https://raidplan.io/plan/TOsL-pQk0vGJXBS7" %}

 {% include image.html width="500px" path="tether2.webp" %}
 {% include image.html width="500px" path="Slide43.webp" %}

 After another **Burnished Glory**, Fatebreaker will do anotber **Powder Mark** tankbuster befote casting the final mechanic:

 ### Burst Strike / Enum Towers

+{% include raidplan.html title="P1 - Towers Fixed Casters" link="https://raidplan.io/plan/abSWBVZClS5m1HwD" %}

 Fatebreaker will begin to channel burst strike and 3 towers will appear on the West or East wall.
 These towers will require 6 members from the team to soak them, with a maximum of 4 players in one tower.